octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 22-users_and_homes displays all user directories sorted by user The script 23-empty_casks lists all empty files in the current directory and its sub directories The script 24-gifs lists all files with the gif extension in the current directory and its sub directories
+The script 22-users_and_homes displays all user directories sorted by user The script 23-empty_casks lists all empty files in the current directory and its sub directories The script 24-gifs lists all files with the gif extension in the current directory and its sub directories The script 25-acrostic decodes akind of poem know as an acrostic The script